-The BC Office of the Information and Privacy Commissioner (OIPC) has ordered the Town of Gibsons to release information pertaining to environmental impact and harm mitigation strategies for the George Hotel and Residences project.
+The BC Office of the Information and Privacy Commissioner (OIPC) has ordered the release of information pertaining to environmental impact and harm mitigation strategies for the George Hotel and Residences project.

 Order F20-31 was released on July 13, 2020.
 In it, OIPC adjudicator Ian C. Davis explains that the information requested by the GABC Society is contained in nine peer reviews prepared by professional engineers hired by the Town to review reports submitted by ‘The George’ developer, as well as one responsive report provided by the developer’s consultant.

 These critical technical reports have never been seen by the public, nor by the elected decision makers who approved the development permits for the project.

 The George involves proposed development of a large-scale hotel, condominium and marina on a high risk contaminated site in Gibsons Landing.
 Excavations, dredging and pile-driving to remediate and develop the site could blow-out the community drinking water source, Gibsons Aquifer, and spread toxic sediments in the harbour.

 In 2017, GABC filed a Freedom of Information (FOI) request to access the peer review reports of the technical studies done for the project, after the Town approved development permits (DPA 1, 2 and 9).

 In response to the FOI request, the Town identified 82 pages of records containing the peer reviews, yet refused to release the reports to GABC.